 I recommend going for a stainless steel one with a handle over the cheaper plastic ones, especially if you’re going to be using it more than a few times.
-Just remember to hose it off after each use to prevent it rusting.Search for beach scoops
+Just remember to hose it off after each use to minimise rusting.Search for beach scoops

 Look for the ‘towel line’ in the sand

 On any beach, there’s that line in the sand where beach goers typically put down their towels and other beach gear.
 This is where you’ll find there more coins per square meter of sand than on other areas of the beach.
-Also known as the ‘coin line’, it’s a hotspot for metal detecting.
+Also known as the ‘coin line’, it’s a hot spot (ok line) for metal detecting.

 If you can, get your hands on a chart of the beach you plan to visit and look for the eddies.
-These are the hot spots where you’ll find washed up rings and other jewellery items.
+These are also hot spots where you’ll tend to find washed up rings and other jewelry items.
 Look out for the low spots where the jewelry can’t roll up and over.